jacobbrockett/sarsaparilla-solar-system/README.md

-# sarsaparilla-solar-system
+# Sarsaparilla Solar System
-Mars ain't big enough for the two of us!
+Mars planet ain’t big enough for the two of us!
 Sarsaparilla Solar System is a 2D action platformer with an emphasis on enemy combat and dueling.
+The player will travel across desert terrain between 3 Martian camps, battling the extraterrestrial outlaws and dueling the gang lieutenants.
+With each camp comes unique challenges, including better weapons (on both sides), smarter combatants, and faster gunslingers.
+Mars country ain't for yellow bellies!